Military history: Medieval warfare

 Battle of Crécy (1346) between the English and French in the Hundred Years' War.

-When stirrups came into use some time during the Dark Ages militaries were forever changed.
-This invention coupled with technological, cultural, and social developments had forced a dramatic transformation in the character of warfare from antiquity, changing military tactics and the role of cavalry and artillery.
+When stirrups came into use sometime during the Dark Ages, militaries were forever changed.
+This invention, coupled with technological, cultural, and social developments, had forced a dramatic transformation in the character of warfare from antiquity, changing military tactics and the role of cavalry and artillery.

 Similar patterns of warfare existed in other parts of the world.
-In China around the 5th century armies moved from massed infantry to cavalry based forces, copying the steppe nomads.
-The Middle East and North Africa used similar, if often more advanced, technologies than Europe.
+In China, around the 5th century, armies shifted from massed infantry to cavalry-based forces, copying the steppe nomads.
+The Middle East and North Africa used technologies similar to, if often more advanced than, those of Europe.

 In Japan, the Medieval warfare period is considered by many to have stretched into the 19th century.
-In Africa along the Sahel and Sudan states like the Kingdom of Sennar and Fulani Empire employed Medieval tactics and weapons well after they had been supplanted in Europe.
+In Africa, along the Sahel and in Sudan, states like the Kingdom of Sennar and the Fulani Empire employed Medieval tactics and weapons well after they had been supplanted in Europe.

 In the Medieval period, feudalism was firmly implanted, and there existed many landlords in Europe.
 Landlords often owned castles to protect their territory.

-The Islamic Arab Empire began rapidly expanding throughout the Middle East, North Africa, and Central Asia, initially led by Rashidun Caliphate, and later under the Umayyads.
+The Islamic Arab Empires began rapidly expanding throughout the Middle East, North Africa, and Central Asia, initially led by the Rashidun Caliphate, and later under the Umayyads.
 While their attempts to invade Europe by way of the Balkans were defeated by Byzantium and Bulgaria, the Arabs expanded to the Iberian Peninsula in the west and the Indus Valley in the east.
-The Abassids then took over the Arab Empire, though the Umayyads remained in control of Islamic Spain.
+The Abbasids then took over the Arab Empire, though the Umayyads remained in control of Islamic Spain.

 At the Battle of Tours, the Franks under Charles Martel stopped short a Muslim invasion.
-The Abassids defeated the Tang Chinese army at the Battle of Talas, but were later defeated by the Seljuk Turks and the Mongols centuries later, until the Arab Empire eventually came to an end after the Battle of Baghdad in 1258.
+The Abbasids defeated the Tang Chinese army at the Battle of Talas, but were later defeated by the Seljuk Turks and the Mongols centuries later, until the Arab Empire eventually came to an end after the Battle of Baghdad in 1258.

 In China, the Sui dynasty had risen and conquered the Chen dynasty of the south.
-They invaded Vietnam (northern Vietnam had been in Chinese control since the Han dynasty), fighting the troops of Champa, who had cavalry mounted on elephants.
+They invaded Vietnam (northern Vietnam had been under Chinese control since the Han dynasty), fighting the troops of Champa, who mounted cavalry on elephants.
 After decades of economic turmoil and a failed invasion of Korea, the Sui collapsed and was followed by the Tang dynasty, who fought with various Turkic groups, the Tibetans of Lhasa, the Tanguts, the Khitans, and collapsed due to political fragmentation of powerful regional military governors (jiedushi).
-The innovative Song dynasty followed next, inventing new weapons of war that employed the use of Greek Fire and gunpowder (see section below) against enemies such as the Jurchens.
+The innovative Song dynasty followed next, inventing new weapons of war that employed Greek fire and gunpowder (see section below) against enemies such as the Jurchens.